ready4-dev/ready4/cran-comments.md

 This version addresses the following issues flagged by a previous CRAN reviewer:

-- a call to the cat function has been replaced to a call to the message function to enable users to suppress messages to console;
+- a call to the cat function in make_prompt has been replaced to a call to the message function to enable users to suppress messages to console;

 - the reference to an arXiv pre-print in the DESCRIPTION file has been updated to adopt the format <doi:10.48550/arXiv.YYMM.NNNNN>.; and